latentghost/ML-Assignments/Assignment1/Report.md

 ![](images/fcomb2_box.png)

 ### Correlation Heatmap
-- The follwing correlation heatmap shows the correlation coefficients that indicate the level of dependency between all pairs of variables:
+- The following correlation heatmap shows the correlation coefficients that indicate the level of dependency between all pairs of variables:

 ![corr](images/corr.png)